Minutes

 - others in attendance (and role – e.g leadership team / observer / link advisor / invited party etc)

-This is important because at Full Governing Body meetings, only the governors are part of the voting process (although all can take part in the discussion if invited to.)
+This is important because at Full Governing Body meetings, only the governors are part of the voting process (although all can take part in the discussion if invited to.) - Have you recorded that the meeting is quorate?
+(If the meeting is not quorate, then it shouldn’t be going ahead as decisions cannot be taken.)

-• Have you minuted that you are in attendance as clerk?
+- Have you minuted that you are in attendance as clerk?

-• Are the names of those who sent their apologies – and whether the governing body accepted those apologies - noted in the minutes?
+- Are the names of those who sent their apologies – and whether the governing body accepted those apologies - noted in the minutes?
 If apologies are NOT accepted this must also be minuted.
 If governors are absent (ie no apology) this should be minuted.
 (Repeated non-attendees, where apologies were not accepted or governors were absent without apology can be disqualified after a certain number of meetings/period of time.)

-• Is timed attendance noted (ie is it minuted where someone has arrived late or leaves the meeting early)?
+- Is timed attendance noted (ie is it minuted where someone has arrived late or leaves the meeting early)?

-• If a governor declares an interest and withdraws from that part of the meeting, is this minuted?
+- If a governor declares an interest and withdraws from that part of the meeting, is this minuted?

 These are both important, as it must be clear who was (and wasn’t) involved in the discussion and decision making at any point in the meeting.